jasonqiu212/five-star-auto-leather/src/pages/blog/car-interior-design-tips.md

 description: '3 simple but powerful tips to choose the right design for your car interior, backed by real workshop experience.'
 publishedDate: 2025-12-07
 readingTime: 2
-cover: '/src/assets/blog/seat-rewrap-process.jpg'
+cover: '/src/assets/blog/sports-vs-comfort.png'
-coverAlt: 'Seat rewrap process'
+coverAlt: 'Car interior design tips'
 ---

 At Five Star, we believe a well-designed interior transforms the entire driving experience.
 While there are guides for designing houses, wardrobes and even PowerPoints, car interior design is often overlooked.